MetaboyNft/claims/docs/Guide.md

     Amount varchar(255)
 );
 ```
 The allow list table contains data about loopring addresses and nfts that can be claimed, the claimable table contains data about nfts that can be claimed, the claimed table contains data about successful claims.
 The nftData can be obtained from the Loopring API and is not the same as the nftId.
-All addresses need to be in hex format(0xblahblah) and not be an ENS:
+All addresses need to be in hex format(0xblahblah) and not be an ENS.

 ### 2.2 Azure Service Bus
 Provision an Azure Service Bus with a queue named main .